mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Fusion guns come in as a close second and can dish out an impressive 4D+12 plus radiation damage for a set of four of these puppies.
 Double that for two quad turrets.
 They use a lot of power and range is limited, so keep that in mind.
-Hank, a gunner friend of mine, says that he’s started glowing at night after manning fusion guns for several months so if you are engaging in some family planning it may be worth paying for a gunner or computer software.
-Just sayin’.
+Hank, a gunner friend of mine, says that he's started glowing at night after manning fusion guns for several months so if you are engaging in some family planning it may be worth paying for a gunner or computer software.
+Just sayin'.

-For maximum range, you can’t beat particle beams.
+For maximum range, you can't beat particle beams.
 If your ship has the thrust to keep your opponent at distance this may be your best option.
 These babies do cost mucho Megacredits.
 As with most things, however, you tend to get what you pay for.